-A tall medieval octagonal tower, allegedly a lighthouse, built here in 1328 as penance for stealing church property from a wrecked ship.
-Affectionately known as the Pepperpot, it stands on one of the highest parts of the Isle of Wight.
+This tall medieval octagonal tower is all that survives of an oratory built here in 1328 as penance by a local landowner, who had plundered church property – casks of white wine – from a ship wrecked nearby.
+Affectionately known as the Pepperpot, it seems to have been used as a lighthouse, and stands on one of the highest parts of the Isle of Wight.
 It is part of the Tennyson Heritage Coast, a series of linked cliff-top monuments.
 A later lighthouse can be seen nearby.

 Read more about the history of St Catherine's Oratory.

 Before You Go

 Access: The oratory is located a ¼ mile across fields, parts of which may be uneven.
 Entry to the field from the car park is via a steep staircase.

 Parking: There is a car park opposite the site, not managed by English Heritage.